FedPop: Federated Population-based Hyperparameter Tuning

 Federated Learning (FL) is an effective machine learning paradigm suitable for decentralized data sources \cite{mcmahan2017communication}.
 Similar to the conventional ML algorithms, FL exhibits sensitivity to empirical choices of hyperparameters (HPs), such as learning rate, and optimization steps \cite{kairouz2021advances}.
 Hyperparameter Tuning (HPT) is a vital yet challenging component of the ML pipeline, which has been extensively studied in the context of centralized ML \cite{hutter2019automated}.
 However, traditional HPT methods, such as Bayesian Optimization \cite{snoek2012practical}, are not suitable for FL systems.
 These methods typically utilize the "training-after-tuning" framework.
 Within this framework, a substantial number of HPs needs to be evaluated, which involves repetitive training of models until convergence and subsequent retraining after optimizing the optimal HP.
 Such approaches can drastically increase the client's local computational costs and communication overheads, as it needs to execute multiple federated communications when evaluating only one HP.
 Furthermore, the distributed validation datasets impose a major challenge for HPT in FL, making it infeasible to evaluate HP for a large number of participating clients.

-Recently, a few approaches have emerged to address the problem intersection of HPT and FL, but they still exhibit certain limitations: FedEx \cite{khodak2021federated} pre-defines a narrower HP search space, while FLoRA \cite{zhou2021flora} requires costly retraining after HP-optimization.
-Moreover, they are only applicable for tuning the client's local HPs.
+Recently, a few approaches have emerged to address the problem intersection of HPT and FL, but they still exhibit certain limitations: FedEx \cite{khodak2021federated} pre-defines a narrower HP search space, while FLoRA \cite{zhou2023single} requires costly retraining after HP-optimization.
+Moreover, they are only applicable for tuning the HPs used in client local updates.
 In this paper, we propose Federated Population-based Hyperparameter Tuning (\texttt{FedPop}) to address the challenge of tuning HPs for FL. \texttt{FedPop} applies population-based evolutionary algorithm \cite{jaderberg2017population} to optimize the HPs, which adds minimal computational overheads and accommodates various HP types at the client and server sides.